On A Class of Greedy Sparse Recovery Algorithms: Introduction

-The main objective of this paper is to develop the idea mentioned above.
-Our contributions are summarized as follows. \begin{itemize}\item Based on a characterization of solutions to equation~(\ref{Synthetic-model}), we propose a class of greedy sparse recovery approaches for a given sparsity measure.
-Such an approach allows us to work directly in the $\vs$-space; \item Two algorithms, denoted as $\text{OMP}_{IHD}$ (OMP In High Dimension) and $\text{Alg}_{GBP}$ (Greedy BP), are derived based on $l_2$ and $l_1$, respectively.
-Despite having nearly the same computational complexity, $\text{OMP}_{IHD}$ significantly outperforms the classical OMP algorithm and is comparable to the classical BP algorithm in terms of recovery accuracy.
-Meanwhile, the $\text{Alg}_{GBP}$ algorithm significantly surpasses the classical OMP, BP, and CoSaMP algorithms in terms of sparse recovery accuracy; \item An improved version of $\text{OMP}_{IHD}$ has been derived, denoted as the $\text{Alg}^{(\lambda)}_{l_2/l_1}$ algorithm, in which $l_1$-minimization is used to select indices, thereby enhancing the sparse recovery accuracy.
-Additionally, a closed-form algorithm has been developed to solve the corresponding minimization problem; \item The application of the proposed algorithms to video processing is also considered, which further verifies that our proposed $\text{OMP}_{HD}$ and $\text{OMP}_{IHD}$ algorithms can significantly outperform the classical $\text{OMP}$ algorithm.
-In addition, we observed that the proposed $\text{Alg}^{(2)}_{l_2/l_1}$ algorithm slightly outperforms the classical $\text{CoSaMP}$ algorithm.
-However, the $\text{Alg}^{(1)}_{l_2/l_1}$ algorithm can significantly outperform the classical $\text{CoSaMP}$ algorithm. \end{itemize}
+\begin{itemize}\item Based on a characterization of solutions to equation~(\ref{Synthetic-model}), we propose a class of greedy sparse recovery approaches for a given sparsity measure.
+Such an approach allows us to work directly in the $\vs$-space; \item Two algorithms, denoted as $\text{Alg}_{GL2}$ and $\text{Alg}_{GL1}$, are derived based on $l_2$ and $l_1$, respectively.
+Despite having nearly the same computational complexity, $\text{Alg}_{GL2}$ significantly outperforms the classical OMP algorithm and is comparable to the classical BP algorithm in terms of recovery accuracy.
+Meanwhile, the $\text{Alg}_{GL1}$ algorithm significantly surpasses the classical OMP, BP$_C$, and CoSaMP algorithms in terms of sparse recovery accuracy; \item An improved version of $\text{Alg}_{GL1}$ has been derived, denoted as the $\text{Alg}_{GLQ}$ algorithm, in which $l_q$-minimization is used to enhance the sparsity.
+Fast variants of the algorithms $\text{Alg}_{GL1}$ and $\text{Alg}_{GLQ}$, denoted as $\text{Alg}^F_{GL1}$ and $\text{Alg}^F_{GLQ}$, are developed to accelerate $\text{Alg}_{GL1}$ and $\text{Alg}_{GLQ}$ by selecting multiple atoms per iteration; \item It is shown that the proposed algorithms such as $\text{Alg}_{GL1}$, $\text{Alg}_{GLQ}$ and their fast variants can be used to deal with low-rank interferences in the measurements effectively, which owes to the proposed characterization and is a significant advantage over the classical algorithms. \end{itemize} All claims have been validated through extensive numerical simulations on both synthetic and image data.